 In 1671 property was purchased by Col. John Wainwright’s father Francis Wainwright on the north side of East Street, opposite the town landing near the location of this house.
 He deeded the property to his son John in 1675 on his marriage with Elizabeth Norton.
 He eventually owned almost all the land in front of the docks.

-The house is currently owned by Ipswich selectman William Craft and his wife Janet, who were told by locals that it is haunted.
-There is an old story about Col. John Wainwright’s sister.
+There was an old legend about Col. John Wainwright’s sister.
 Their mother Phillipa (first wife of Francis Wainwright) died in 1669.
 Mary was the oldest daughter so she inherited her mother’s fine clothing and jewels.
 She was unhealthy and died five years later.
 On her deathbed she bitterly promised a curse on her pretty young sister Martha if she wore the fine clothes after her death.
 Mary resisted for years, but eventually her resolve was weakened by a crush on a charming young man from England.
 She dressed in Mary’s finest and went outside to see her reflection in the well.
 Seeing Mary’s face in the well instead, she went into shock and fainted, and was carried to her bedroom where she was discovered dead the next day alongside her faithful servant Chloe.
 An old well exists on this property.
-The story, however is not historically correct.
+The story, however seems to not be historically correct.
 Mary lived to 52, and married Jeremiah Shephard.
 Martha Wainwright married Joseph Proctor and had ten children, including daughters also named Mary and Martha.

 This house is protected by a preservation agreement between the owners and the town of Ipswich.
+Read the East-62-wainwright-preservation-agreement.
 Protected elements include:

 - Front facade

 - Frame, primary and secondary members

 - Selected wooden architectural elements including molding, paneling, mantelpiece, doors